-For information about deleting a download distribution using the CloudFront API, see DELETE Distribution in the Amazon CloudFront API Reference.
-For information about deleting a streaming distribution using the CloudFront API, see DELETE Streaming Distribution in the Amazon CloudFront API Reference.
+- To delete a download distribution, use the DELETE Distribution API action.
+For more information, go to DELETE Distribution in the Amazon CloudFront API Reference. - To delete a streaming distribution, use the DELETE Streaming Distribution API action.
+For more information, go to DELETE Streaming Distribution in the Amazon CloudFront API Reference.